Domestic partners could save on car insurance with the married rate

 Insurance companies generally offer lower rates to married couples.
 But what about LGBT couples?
 Shouldn't the same logic apply?

 At Esurance, we think it should.
 In fact, we were one of the very first car insurance companies to extend the married rate to the LGBT community.
-And we've been pushing to make it available in more and more states.
+And we now offer it to our motorcycle insurance customers too.

-Today, you can get this rate in all states where we do business except FL, GA, LA, MO, and NC where it is not approved by the department of insurance.
+Today, you can get this rate in all states where we do business except FL and NC where it is not approved by the department of insurance.
 MA does not allow the married rate, regardless of gender.
 Registered domestic partners in CA should choose "Domestic partner (registered)" to receive this rate.
 In NY, you must be married to qualify.

 What the married rate means for you